 Climate change impacts everything–from human health, to endangered species, and the landscapes we call home.
 Reducing global greenhouse gas emissions is a daunting task, but together, we can join efforts to make long-lasting impact.
-Individuals, governments, businesses and organisations all have a role to play in the fight to reverse climate change.
+Individuals, governments, businesses and organizations all have a role to play in the fight to reverse climate change.
 That’s why IFAW is holding itself accountable for the environmental impact of our operations.

-This year, we conducted a greenhouse gas inventory to calculate and monitor our organisational carbon footprint.
+This year, we conducted a greenhouse gas inventory to calculate and monitor our organizational carbon footprint.
 To offset these emissions, we chose to invest $6,500 USD in four projects from the United Nations Climate Neutral Now platform, all vetted by the United Nations Framework Convention on Climate Change (UNFCCC).
 The projects we chose are located in Uganda, India, Malawi, and China—four countries where we have IFAW projects and support local communities on the ground.

 Improved Cook Stove Project, Malawi

 Run by Ripple UK, the Improved Cook Stove Project is based in Malawi and benefits approximately 200,000 people.
 The goal of the project is to replace traditional three-stone cooking fires with fuel efficient stoves.
 Traditional stoves require extensive amounts of wood, which leads to deforestation and produces large amounts of smoke that can cause health issues.
 The new “green” stoves save 80,000 bundles of wood per week, drastically reducing carbon emissions and giving valuable time back to the women who used to collect firewood.
 Funds from the sales will help support additional local community efforts like tree planting initiatives, fish conservation, education and healthcare services.